matrix-org/matrix-spec-proposals/specification/modules/end_to_end_encryption.rst

 ..
 NOTE::

   Key sharing can be a big attack vector, thus it must be done very carefully.
-  A reasonable stategy is for a user's client to only send keys requested by the verified devices of the same user.
+  A reasonable strategy is for a user's client to only send keys requested by the verified devices of the same user.

 Key exports